-Throughout Year 1 children build upon their learning in EYFS and they learn and develop their skills in Singing, Listening, Composing, Musicianship and Performing.
-Lessons are based on the Charanga scheme of work and within the units, children learn how pulse, rhythm and pitch work together.
+Throughout Year 1, children build upon their learning from early years and they learn and develop their skills in Singing, Listening, Composing, Musicianship and Performing.
+Lessons are planned and delivered by a specialist music teacher from the company ‘Junior Jam’.
 Each week is progressive, with children learning new knowledge and skills.
-The learning from the previous week is recapped at the beginning of the lesson.
+Prior learning is revisited throughout lessons to ensure children embed new skills and knowledge.

 In Autumn 1, children complete the unit ‘Song writing with glockenspiels, (Lite Level 1).
 Children focus on how they can create sound with their bodies, their voice, and with instruments using ostinati.
 They learn the difference between lyrics and instrumentals and investigate the sounds of different instruments before creating soundscapes.
 Children learn about body percussion and begin composing using these sounds.
 Graphic scores are taught and children explore the different ways of interpreting them, as everyone is unique in their way of thinking.
 Children improvise question and answer phrases and link this with their compositional skills.

 In Autumn 2, children learn to play the Ukulele.
 They learn the correct names of the different parts of the instrument and the notation values of the strings.
 Children are shown how to correctly hold the instrument, the correct playing technique when plucking and strumming the strings, and how to hold down the strings correctly on the neck to change the pitch.
 Children are taught how to play different rhythms and songs both as a class and individually.
 Children learn to understand the difference between pitch and rhythm.